Keith Miles, LPC - Therapist at Grow Therapy

 Virtual

-Hi there, I'm Keith.
-I'm a licensed therapist in Pennsylvania (LPC) and Florida (LMHC).
-In life we have two choices to make: to live like or unlike the person we want to be.
-It can be easy to take a look around at your emotional, mental, social, physical, occupational, and spiritual selves and notice certain aspects of them which do not reflect the way you want your life to be.
-Maybe you feel overwhelmed by difficult emotions like anxiety or depression.
-Perhaps you feel inundated with negative, self-critical, or racing thoughts.
+Hi, I'm Keith.
+I'm a licensed therapist in New Jersey, Pennsylvania, and Florida.
+I believe that in life, we have two choices: to live like or unlike the person we want to be.
+Sometimes we find ourselves at a point in life where it doesn’t feel like how we want to be living.
+Maybe you feel overwhelmed by difficult emotions, anxiety, or depression.
+Perhaps you’ve got lots of negative, self-critical, or racing thoughts.
 It could be that there's aspects of your relationships that you're unhappy with.
-Or, you may have issues with your health, addiction, sleep, or feeling on-edge.
-Your work or school might be stressful or unfulfilling.
-Perhaps you're struggling with your identity and are experiencing personal and/or systemic discrimination or oppression.
+Life responsibilities like work or achool might be stressful or unfulfilling.
+Perhaps you're struggling with your identity or the heavy weight of what’s happening in the world and our country.
 Whatever the case may be, I'm here to help you find balance and work towards living a life that looks more like the one you want to have.
-Together we will identify the issues you're facing, explore and treat them with compassion, and find strategies to address them and seek balance.
-I will use my warmth, empathy, unconditional positive regard, and evidence-based therapeutic practices to help you live a life that's rooted in your values.
-I will support you to make positive choices, grow, and find ways to cope with the lows that come along in life and pull you away from being who you want to be.
-I believe that all people are worthy of love.
-I am a member of the LGBTQ+ community and am affirming to queer people, women, people of color, and adults of all ages.
+Together, we will identify the issues you're facing, explore and treat them with compassion, and find ways to address them.
+I will use my warmth, empathy, unconditional positive regard, and evidence-based therapeutic approaches to help you live a life thats feels more worthwhile.
+I will support you to make positive choices, grow, and find ways to cope.
+I aim to affirm, support, empower, and advocate for queer people, trans people, women, people of color, and adults of all ages and abilities.
 If you are looking for a safe therapist to be yourself with, I'd love to work with you.

 What can clients expect to take away from sessions with you?

-Our first session will involve exploring what brings you to therapy!
-There is nothing you need to do to prepare yourself for this session aside from showing up with an open-mind and being willing to expand upon what's going on in your life right now that's lead you to make the choice to be here.
-By the end of our first session, we will come to a shared (even if loose) understanding of what your goals are.
+Our first session will involve exploring what brings you to into therapy.
+Try your best to show up with an open-mind and be willing to expand upon what's going on in your life right now that lead you to make the choice to be here.
+We will aim to come to a mutual understanding of what your goals are by the end of our first time meeting!

 Explain to clients what areas you feel are your biggest strengths.

-My strength as a therapist is my humanity.
-As your therapist, I do not assume I have more power than you- I aim to empower you.
+My strength as a therapist is my humanness and my acceptance skills.
+I do not assume I have more power than you, but rather I wish to empower you.
 You are the master of your life.
-You know yourself better than anybody else could ever expect to.
+You know you better than anybody else could ever expect to.
 I am not here to judge you, assume I know what's best for you, give you unsolicited advice, or tell you what you need to "fix."
-Instead I work together with my clients, from one human to another, to meet you where you're at and offer support as a companion.
+Instead I work together with my clients to meet you where you're at, understand your perspective, and offer support as a companion.

 Appointments